 Art, history, good food and nature… Capalbio has it all!
 As mentioned before, you can visit the Aldobrandeschi Fortress, follow the path of the ancient patrol along the town walls, visit the Church of San Nicola built in medieval times and housing valuable frescoes from Middle Ages and Renaissance.
 The Sienese Gate, that is one of the entrances of the village, still has the original massive wooden doors from the 15th century.
 Capalbio is so special that you can just walk through the old narrow streets and admire its beauty.

 The Lake of Burano Reserve extends for 410 hectares in the Maremma and is run by the WWF.
 It is a former hunting estate and includes a stretch of unspoiled coastline with sandy dune and scrub; it also has a salt lake dominated by a tower.
 The Nature Reserve of the Lake of Burano includes 600 species of plants, 274 bird species but also many mammals and beetle fauna.
 It is possible to visit the Reserve with guided tours.
 The visit takes about 2 hours along a 2-kilometres flat path.
-The Nature Reserve is open from September 1st to May 1st and can be visited only with a tour guide.
+The Nature Reserve can be visited only with a tour guide.

-The Garden of TarotThe Garden of Tarot, in Italian called Il Giardino dei Tarocchi, is a sculpture garden based on the esoteric tarot created by the French artist Niki de Saint Phalle and located in Pescia Fiorentina, Garavicchio, in the municipality of Capalbio.
-The park was opened to the public in 1998 and hosts twenty-two monumental figures of the tarot made of reinforced concrete and covered with mirrors and ceramic mosaic.
+The Tarot Garden, in Italian Il Giardino dei Tarocchi, is a sculpture garden based on the esoteric tarot figures created by the French artist Niki de Saint Phalle and located in Pescia Fiorentina, Garavicchio, in the municipality of Capalbio.
+The park was opened to the public in 1998 and hosts twenty-two monumental sculptures made of reinforced concrete and covered with mirrors and ceramic mosaic.